Randy Weaver: Later life

-Weaver testified about his racial beliefs before a U.S. Senate Judiciary subcommittee in 1995: "I'm not a hateful racist as most people understand it.
-But I believe in the separation of races.
-We wanted to be separated from the rest of the world, to live in a remote area, to give our children a good place to grow up."
+Weaver testified about his racial beliefs before a U.S. Senate Judiciary subcommittee in 1995: "I am not a hateful racist the way most people understand that, but I believe that if there is separation of the races, scripturally speaking, that is what I believe is right.
+It sounds like an impossible task and most likely is, but I believe that people of every race should be proud of who they are and what they are.
+There are good people in every race; there are bad people in every race."

 In 1995, Weaver was interviewed by New York Times reporter Ken Fuson and expressed regret about not appearing in court for his 1991 gun charge: "I'm not totally without fault in this."

 In April 1996, Weaver accompanied Bo Gritz to Jordan, Montana, where Gritz was to attempt to negotiate a conclusion to the Montana Freemen standoff.
 However, Weaver was not allowed by the FBI to enter the Freemen's holdout.

 In 1998, Weaver published The Federal Siege at Ruby Ridge: In Our Own Words, which he partly sold in person at gun shows.

 In 1999, Weaver married Linda Gross, a legal secretary, in Jefferson, Iowa.

 On June 18, 2007, Weaver participated in a press conference with tax protesters Edward and Elaine Brown on the front porch of their home in Plainfield, New Hampshire.
 He declared, "I ain't afraid of dying no more.
 I'm curious about the afterlife, and I'm an atheist."